In the case of Medvedchuk, the case was quickly resolved, but with the citizenship of Judge Lvov - not...

 Bobrovskaya is convinced that in the legal process the problem does not arise due to the lack of an original passport, and the presence of Russian citizenship can be proven in other ways.

 The state actually has another mechanism to resolve this issue.
 So, if the case with dual citizenship was political, then it was resolved quite quickly.
 We are talking about Viktor Medvedchuk, Taras Kozak, Andrey Derkach, Rinat Kuzmin, whom the president deprived of Ukrainian citizenship because they were found to have citizenship of another country.
-And, by the way, less than a year before the full-scale war, people’s deputy Oleg Dunda (“Servant of the People”) applied to have people’s deputies checked to see if they had a second citizenship.
+And, by the way, less than a year before the full-scale war, people’s deputy Oleg Dunda (“Servant of the People”) asked that people’s deputies be checked to see if they had a second citizenship.
 But until it came to a full-scale Tuesday, this was never done.

 As for Judge Lvov, there is even a petition to the president, which received the required number of votes more than a year ago.
 “I have instructed the Commission under the President of Ukraine on Citizenship Issues to study the issue raised in the electronic petition, check whether there are grounds for terminating Bogdan Lvov’s citizenship of Ukraine and, based on the results of the consideration, make an appropriate decision.
-The author of the electronic petition will be informed about the results of consideration of the issues raised,” reads Vladimir Zelensky’s response to the petition.
+The author of the electronic petition will be informed about the results of consideration of the issues raised,” says Vladimir Zelensky in his response to the petition.

 A year has passed, and Lvov is still a citizen of Ukraine.
 Advisor to the Head of the Office of the President, Mikhail Podolyak, has not yet commented on why, in the case of Medvedchuk and Derkach, the citizenship case at the Bankova level was resolved, but regarding the citizenship of Judge Lvov, it was not.